rhythm0708/sling-fighter/ProjectDocument.md

 #### Obstacles

 The [Orbiter](https://github.com/rhythm0708/sling-fighter/blob/6bbe89535e0ec2c1e1be12c7d0435e09bdd36a32/Assets/Scripts/OrbiterScript.cs#L1) was an object with a sphere hitbox rotating around it, with the hitbox being the main body that was at the center of the rotating system.
 There was a gap between the hitbox and hurtbox that the player could go through.
+The GameObject itself was created by Jethro.

 #### Tools